binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 1. **[Application Security](#web-applications)**: No matter where your code is executing, you must have a good grasp on application security, no amount of sand-boxing, Dockerising, application firewalling, or anything else will protect you from poorly written applications if they are running.

-   With regard to help with consuming all the free and open source offerings, review the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source) countermeasures subsection of the Web Applications chapter.
+   With regards to help with consuming all the free and open source offerings, review the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source) countermeasures subsection of the Web Applications chapter.
 Snyk has a [Serverless](https://snyk.io/serverless) offering also.
 Every function you add increases attack surface and all the risks that come with integrating with other services.
 Keep your inventory control tight with your functions and consumed dependencies.
 Know which packages you are consuming and which known defects they have, know how many and which functions are in production, as discussed in the [Consuming Free and Open Source](#web-applications-countermeasures-consuming-free-and-open-source).

    Test removing permissions and see if everything still works.
 If it does, your permissions were too open, reduce them

-2. **IAM**: In regards to AWS Lambda, although it should be similar with the other large CSPs, make sure you apply only privileges required, this way you will not be [violating the principle](#cloud-countermeasures-violations-of-least-privilege) of Least Privilege
+2. **IAM**: In regards to AWS Lambda, although it should be similar with other large CSPs, make sure you apply only privileges required, this way you will not be [violating the principle](#cloud-countermeasures-violations-of-least-privilege) of Least Privilege
     * AWS Lambda function [access to other AWS resources](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role):
       * Create an [IAM execution role](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-create-iam-role.html) of type `AWS Service Roles`, grant the AWS Lambda service permissions to assume your role by choosing `AWS Lambda`
       * Attach the policy to the role as discussed in step 3 under [Violations of Least Privilege](#cloud-countermeasures-violations-of-least-privilege).
 Make sure to tightly constrain the `Resource`'s of the chosen policy.
 Use `AWSLambdaBasicExecuteRole` if your Lambda function only needs to write logs to CloudWatch, `AWSLambdaKinesisExecutionRoleAWS` if your Lambda function also needs to access Kinesis Streams actions, `AWSLambdaDynamoDBExecutionRole` if your Lambda function needs to access DynamoDB streams actions along with CloudWatch, and `AWSLambdaVPCAccessExecutionRole` if your Lambda function needs to access AWS EC2 actions along with CloudWatch